evo-mark/inertia-wordpress/docs/getting-started/introduction.md

 ## Support Open-Source

-This project is free and open-source and committed to never paywalling features or extracting them into a pro version.
+This project is free and open-source and committed to:

+- No paywalling
+- No PRO version
+- No enshittification

 However, we can't do this without your help.
 So if you're able, please donate using the links below: